Chemicals Management

 Management System and Rules

-Mitsubishi Chemical (MCC) maintains a system, including internal rules and systematic checks, that ensures the rigorous product stewardship-based product safety in all its business domains.
+MCC maintains a system, including internal management rules and systematic checks, that ensures the rigorous product stewardship-based product safety in all its business domains.

 Because chemical regulations vary by country and region, MCC has appointed persons responsible for overseeing Product Safety at the regional headquarters to reinforce the global management system.

 We have laid out the essentials of product safety in our Product Safety Regulations.
-Furthermore, we have formulated guidelines and manuals that provide concrete methods for working within regulations, authoring and issuing SDSs*1 and implementing voluntary chemicals management.
+Furthermore, we have created guidelines and manuals that provide concrete methods for working within regulations, compiling and issuing SDSs*1 and implementing voluntary chemicals management.
 These efforts help ensure proper management.

 Compliance with Product Safety Regulations